nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 **Current**- The data is regularly updated by the geotrackers in the bikes.
 So the data satisfies this property.

 **Cited** -no citing needed as the data is collected and owned by the companyCyclistic itself.

+The data is a collection of all years from 2013 to 2022, for our analysis we have chosen the most complete data wich is 2020 data  with 13 columns and 3527368  rows.

 ## *Data Processing*